Formalising and Computing the Fourth Homotopy Group of the $3$-Sphere in Cubical Agda: Brunerie's proof that

-is an equivalence, which is crucially used in the construction of the Gysin sequence.
-Above, $\iota : \sphere{n} \to \func{K}_n$ is a generator of $\cohom{n}{\sphere{n}}$.
-For reference, $g^i$ is the map $g^{i}_{\star_{B}}$ in the proof of \cite[Prop.~6.1.2]{Brunerie16}.
-While the general idea of Brunerie's proof of this statement is correct, it was difficult to formalize directly.
+While the general idea of Brunerie's proof of this statement is correct, it was difficult to formalise directly.
 The primary reason for this is that Brunerie does not pay much attention to the fact that the objects of interest are not just functions, but \emph{pointed} functions.
+In particular, his argument for the commutativity of the diagram above treats $g^i\,x$ as a plain function rather than a pointed function.
 Fortunately for us, the whole proof is very direct with the alternative definition of the cup product.
-Formalizing Brunerie's proof with pointedness of functions respected would have been hard, especially without machinery external to \cite{Brunerie16} (e.g.\ \cite[A.2, Lemma~27]{BLM22}).
+Formalising Brunerie's proof with pointedness of functions respected would have been hard, especially without machinery external to \cite{Brunerie16} (e.g.\ \cite[Lemma 14.]{BLM22}).

-After these subtleties were dealt with, the formalization of the Gysin sequence could proceed following Brunerie's proof closely.
-In our initial formalization, we made a slight adjustment to the indexing of the Gysin sequence.
-This removed some bureaucracy but happened at the cost of generality.\footnote{A more general form of the Gysin sequence using Brunerie's indexing has later been added to \agdaCubical.} This made verifying that~\cref{prop:HI-1} slightly less direct, because we no longer had access to the case which is used by Brunerie to show that the element $e_2 : \cohom{2}{\CP}$, for which $\cupprod{-}{e_2} : \cohom{2}{\CP} \to \cohom{4}{\CP}$ is an isomorphism, is indeed a generator.
+After these subtleties were dealt with, the formalisation of the Gysin sequence could proceed following Brunerie's proof closely.
+In our initial formalisation, we made a slight adjustment to the indexing of the Gysin sequence.
+This removed some bureaucracy but happened at the cost of generality.\footnote{A more general form of the Gysin sequence using Brunerie's indexing has later been added to \agdaCubical.} This made verifying that~\autoref{prop:HI-1} slightly less direct, because we no longer had access to the case

+which is used by Brunerie to show that the element $e_2 : \cohom{2}{\CP}$, for which $\cupprod{-}{e_2} : \cohom{2}{\CP} \to \cohom{4}{\CP}$ is an isomorphism, is indeed a generator.
 However, in practice, this is not a big problem.
 In fact, it provides a nice example of a proof by computation.
 It is very direct to manually show that the map $i : \CP \to \EM{2}$ induced by $i(\inl{x}) = \trunc{x}$ is equal to the underlying map of $e_2$.
-The fact that $i$ generates $\cohom{2}{\CP}$ can then be verified by computation: applying the isomorphism $\tyIso{\cohom{2}{\CP}}{\bZ}$ to $\trunc{i}$ returns $1$ by normalization in \CubicalAgda.
-We stress, for those skeptical of this method, that it also is very direct to provide a ``manual'' formalization of this fact.
+The fact that $i$ generates $\cohom{2}{\CP}$ can then be verified by computation: applying the isomorphism $\tyIso{\cohom{2}{\CP}}{\bZ}$ to $\trunc{i}$ returns $1$ by normalisation in \CubicalAgda.
+We stress, for those skeptical of this method, that it also is very direct to provide a ``manual'' formalisation of this fact.

-The final step of the formalization was~\cref{prop:itHopf}, i.e.\ the iterated Hopf construction.
-Although technical, the formalization could be carried out following Brunerie closely.
+The final step of the formalisation was~\autoref{prop:itHopf}, i.e.\ the iterated Hopf construction.
+Although technical, the formalisation could be carried out following Brunerie closely.